TurboWarp/docs/docs/website/turbowarp-blocks.md

 TurboWarp has a section of blocks that allows you to use certain features previously not accessible to Scratch projects.

-:::note
+:::warning
 These blocks are **incompatible** with Scratch.
 Projects that using them **can not** be uploaded to the Scratch website.
-The only exception to this is "is compiled?", which will work perfectly fine in Scratch (it's not actually a hacked or modded block; you can obtain it using an unmodified Scratch editor)
+The only exception to this is "is compiled?", which will work perfectly fine in Scratch because it's not actually a hacked block.
+If you don't use any TurboWarp-exclusive blocks, then there should be no issue with making your project in TurboWarp and uploading it to Scratch.

-If you don't use any TurboWarp-exclusive blocks, then there should be no issue with making your project in TurboWarp and uploading it to Scratch. (it will just look like a project made with the offline editor)
+These blocks primarily exist for backwards compatibility with existing projects that use them. **We do not recommend using them.
+No new blocks will be added in the forseeable future**.
 :::

 ## last key pressed {#last-key-pressed}